verhovsky/books-futures-explained/src/6_future_example.md

 It's a lot of code though, but essentially we just spawn off a new thread and make it sleep for some time which we specify when we create a `Task`.

 Now, let's test our code and see if it works.
-This code is actually runnable if you press the "play" button.
 Since we're sleeping for a couple of seconds here, just give it some time to run.

-In the last chapter we have the [whole 200 lines in an editable window](./8_finished_example.md).
-You can also copy that or edit it right in this book.
+In the last chapter we have the [whole 200 lines in an editable window](./8_finished_example.md) which you can edit and change the way you like.

 ```rust, edition2018
 # use std::{